wngTn/seminar_assignments/assignment_2/README.md

 # run the parallel version of blackscholes prorgram with a large workload and 8 threads
 ```

-These commands can be run analogoulsy for the other packages: `canneal, fluidanimate, freqmine, raytrace, streamcluster, vips`.
+These commands can be run analogoulsy for the other packages: <samp>canneal, fluidanimate, freqmine, raytrace, streamcluster, vips</samp>.

 # Plots
 # Description